Visitors to Canada | Medical Insurance Coverage

 Pre-existing medical condition:

-Medical emergency coverage is essential for everyone planning to travel to Canada if you are not entitled to receive provincial insurance coverage upon landing.
+Emergency health coverage is essential for everyone planning to travel to Canada if you are not entitled to receive provincial insurance coverage upon landing.

 - – New Immigrants